1Byte-Services/Consulting/website/index.markdown

    - C++, Python, Various scripting languages
    - CI/CD Development & Integration
    - Infrastructure As Code (IaC)
+   - Kubernetes and Containerization

 <br>
+For remote support, we can accommodate any timezone.

-For any onsite support, we service the New Jersey and Philadephia area:
+For onsite support, we service the New Jersey and Philadephia area:
 - South Jersey (Burlington County, Camden County, and Gloucester County)
 - Central Jersey (Monmouth County, Mercer County)
 - Philadephia, Pennsylvania
 - Basically, anywhere within an hour drive of Moorestown, NJ

-For remote support, can accommodate any timezone.